Comply with work at height regulations

 Labourers assisting with scaffolding should hold a CISRS Labourer card.
 Check cards are current before allowing anyone to erect scaffolding on your site.

 Once erected, scaffolding must be inspected at specific intervals.
-The inspection regime is set out in Schedule 7 of the Work at Height Regulations 2005 and is not optional.
+The inspection regime is set out in regulation 12 of the Work at Height Regulations 2005 (Schedule 7 lists the particulars an inspection report must contain) and is not optional.
+The statutory 7-day inspection cycle applies to working platforms used for construction work from which a person could fall 2 metres or more.

 Select a scaffolding contractor whose operatives hold current CISRS cards.
 Ask for evidence of competence.
 For complex scaffolds, request a design drawing or TG20:21 compliance sheet.
 Agree the specification in writing, including loading requirements and any special features such as loading bays or access towers.